 11:45 am - 13:00 pm Prehistoric Museum of Thera

 The Prehistoric Museum of Thera hosts the finds from the excavations at Akrotiri and various other sites on the island.
 The exhibition is structured in four units: the history of research at Thera, the geology of Thera, the history of the island from the late Neolithic to the late Cycladic I period and the heyday of the city of Akrotiri.
 This last unit seems to be of great interest, for it presents various aspects of the ancient city in Akrotiri, such as the organisation, the plan and architecture, the emergent bureaucratic system, the development of arts, like wall painting, pottery and jewellery and finally the complex network of contacts with the outside world.

-- Entrance fees in all archeological sites and museums included in the experience.
+- Entrance fees in all archeological sites and museums.